College of Education and Professional Development

 Curriculum & Instruction Math Education

-Specialized mathematical knowledge for teaching: An in-depth analysis of the foundations of mathematics: numbers and operations, ratio and proportion, and numbering systems, with emphaisi on workplace applications and mathematical tools.
-This course will cover the objectives of applied and technical preparation mathematics for teachers, with an emphasis on methodologies appropriate for those students who are likely to comprise these classes.
+Specialized mathematical knowledge for teaching: An in-depth analysis of the foundations of mathematics: numbers and operations, ratio and proportion, and numbering systems, with emphasis on workplace applications and mathematical tools.

 Specialized mathematical knowledge for teaching: An in-depth study of topics typically found in a college algebra course.

-Specialized mathematica knowledge for teaching: A study of advanced algebraic structures and functions of change, including an introduction to calculus.
+Specialized mathematical knowledge for teaching: A study of advanced algebraic structures and functions of change, including an introduction to calculus.

 Specialized mathematical knowledge for teaching: Basic concepts of logic and mathematical proofs.
 Topics include angle relationships, parallel, and perpendicular lines, circles, polygons, solids, triangles, elementary trigonometry, and use of geometry software.